pengowray/ft8play/docs/mshv/readme.md

 https://github.com/pengowray/MSHV/

-The in the _wasm_ folder of the _wasm_ branch, this fork of MSHV contains modifications to support web assembly compilation of a part of MSHV.
+The above github repository is a fork of MSHV, containing source code with modifications to support web assembly compilation of parts of the MSHV program.
+The relevant code is found in the _wasm_ folder of the _wasm_ branch.
+It contains emscripten compilation and testing scripts.

-The overall project follows WSJT-X and HSHV, with the source code available under the GPL v3.0.
-Additionally, the new and supporting source code (wrappers, tests and Qt replacement code), as well as the source code of [FT8 Player](https://pengowray.github.io/) is available under the MIT license.
+The FT8 Player project includes code from HSHV, and is as such, also available under the GPLv3.
+Additionally, the FT8 Player project and its source code, excluding MSHV modules and MSHV source code, are available under the MIT license.
+The MIT license also extends to the new and supporting source code for MSHV by Pengo Wray, such as wrappers, tests and Qt replacement code.